-FREE AND REDUCED PRICE MEALS (EC §§49510, et seq., 48980): Depending on annual household income, your child may be eligible for free or reduced price meals.
+FREE AND REDUCED PRICE MEALS (EC §§ 49510, et seq., 48980; 49501.5): The District is required to provide two nutritionally adequate meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
 Information concerning this program is available at each school site and through the Food Services Department at the District office at (714) 870-2820.

 NOTIFICATION OF PESTICIDE USE (EC §§17611.5, 17612, 48980.3): A copy of the school's integrated pest management plan is posted on the school's website.
-Please refer to District Summer Update for a list of all pesticide products expected to be applied at your child's school during the upcoming year.
+Please refer to the District Summer Update for a list of all pesticide products expected to be applied at your child's school during the upcoming year.
 For specific information regarding scheduled pesticide applications at your child's school contact Raul Cervantes at (714) 680-5659.

 ASBESTOS MANAGEMENT PLAN (40 CFR §763.93): The District's updated asbestos management plan for each school is available for inspection at the office of the Assistant Principal of Instruction and Operations or through the Manager of Maintenance and Operations at (714) 680-5609.
-ATTENDANCE